ArtsHERE

 Above: Multimedia artist and scholar Kaylynn Sullivan Twotrees (left) and musician Mikahely (right) at the historic Clemmons Farm.

-The ArtsHERE grant will support Clemmons Family Farm's overall marketing research and outreach strategies to promote the farm to artists and scholars on faculty at New England universities, and who have special expertise in the cultures and artistic expressions of the African diaspora, to use some of their sabbatical time in residence at the historic Clemmons Farm in Charlotte, Vermont.
-A pilot cohort of up to six scholars will be invited to spend time on the Farm and to participate in a survey, individual interviews, and a focus group discussion about their insights, experiences, and recommendations to the Clemmons Farm as a welcoming and inspiring residency space.
+The ArtsHERE grant will support Clemmons Family Farm's overall marketing research and outreach strategies to promote the historic Clemmons Farm in Charlotte, Vermont to artists and scholars who are on faculty at New England universities and who have special expertise in the cultures and artistic expressions of the African diaspora.
+A pilot cohort of up to six pairs of faculty from any or all six New England states will be invited for a 3-day "mini-residency" on the Farm, to participate in a peer-to-peer interview about their insights and experiences; give a talk or workshop to Vermont artists and our local community; and provide feedback and recommendations to help the Clemmons Farm be a welcoming and inspiring residency space for visiting faculty.

-The ArtsHERE grant will support Clemmons Family Farm's overall marketing research and outreach strategies to promote the farm to artists and scholars on faculty at New England universities, and who have special expertise in the cultures and artistic expressions of the African diaspora, to use some of their sabbatical time in residence at the historic Clemmons Farm in Charlotte, Vermont.
-A pilot cohort of up to six scholars will be invited to spend time on the Farm and to participate in a survey, individual interviews, and a focus group discussion about their insights, experiences, and recommendations to the Clemmons Farm as a welcoming and inspiring residency space.
+The ArtsHERE grant will support Clemmons Family Farm's overall marketing research and outreach strategies to promote the historic Clemmons Farm in Charlotte, Vermont to artists and scholars who are on faculty at New England universities and who have special expertise in the cultures and artistic expressions of the African diaspora.
+A pilot cohort of up to six pairs of faculty from any or all six New England states will be invited for a 3-day "mini-residency" on the Farm, to participate in a peer-to-peer interview about their insights and experiences; give a talk or workshop to Vermont artists and our local community; and provide feedback and recommendations to help the Clemmons Farm be a welcoming and inspiring residency space for visiting faculty.

-Anticipated Outcomes of the ArtsHERE Grant Through our work with a pilot cohort of African diaspora arts and culture scholars who will do short-term residencies on the Clemmons Farm, Clemmons Family Farm will design visiting scholar-in-residence programs that include the following outcomes: 1.
+Anticipated Outcomes of the "Luminary Faculty Consultancy & Pilot Residencies" Through our work with a pilot cohort of African diaspora arts and humanities faculty who will do short-term consultancies and residencies on the Clemmons Farm, Clemmons Family Farm will design visiting scholar-in-residence programs that include the following outcomes: 1.
 Visiting scholars-in-residence will have a beautiful welcoming, inspiring, and comfortable space to study, to learn, and develop their arts and humanities creative works; 2.
 As part of their on-farm sabbatical/residency, each visiting scholar-in-residence will contribute: |

 |